Travelling With your Vape Gear

 If you are a vaper and have a summer holiday planned, you’ll need to think about more than just what colour swimwear to pack.
-We take a look at things you need to know if you are going to be travelling with your vape gear.
+If you want to know if you can take e cigs in hand luggage, this blog will take a look at things you need to know if you are going to be travelling with your vape gear.

 Vaping at airports